Getting Started with Prebid Mobile

 }

 Each block of JSON like this is called a “stored request” and gets an ID called a “stored request ID”.
-This ID is then programmed into an adslot using the iOS or Android SDKs.
+This ID is then linked to an adslot using the iOS or Android SDKs, which refer to it as a “Config ID”.
 Doing it this way allows the publisher to change bidders and parameters without having to change the app.

 If you want to verify the SDK integration with test placements, you can add some Stored Responses to your Prebid Server: